wdporter/i-am-that-ebook/src/83-the-true-guru/readme.md

 <p><b>M:</b> How misleading is your language!
 You assume, unconsciously, that
 reality also is approachable through knowledge.
 And then you will bring in a knower of reality beyond reality!
-Do understand that to *be*, reality need not be known.
+Do understand that to <em>be</em>, reality need not be known.
 Ignorance and knowledge are in the mind, not in the real.</p>

 <p><b>Q:</b> If there is no such thing as the knowledge of the real, then how